 2. NWDAF service consumer invokes Nnwdaf_AnalyticsInfo_Request or Nnwdaf_AnalyticsSubscription_Subscribe service operation from the selected aggregator NWDAF (e.g. NWDAF 1).
 In the request, NWDAF service consumer provides the requested Analytics ID(s), (e.g. Analytics ID 1) along with the required area of interest, e.g. TAI-1, TAI-2, TAI-n, if known to the NWDAF service consumer.

-3. On receiving the request in step 2, Aggregator NWDAF (e.g. NWDAF 1), based on, e.g. configuration or queries to NRF, and considering the request from the NWDAF service consumer (e.g. analytics filter information), determines the other NWDAF instances that collectively can cover the area of interest indicated in the request (e.g. TAI-1, TAI-2, TAI-n).
+3. On receiving the request in step 2, Aggregator NWDAF (e.g. NWDAF 1), based on, e.g. configuration or queries to NRF, and considering the request from the NWDAF service consumer (e.g. Analytics Filter Information), determines the other NWDAF instances that collectively can cover the area of interest indicated in the request (e.g. TAI-1, TAI-2, TAI-n).